dqops/dqo/docs/reference/sensors/column/pii-column-sensors.md

+---
+title: DQOps data quality pii sensors
+---
-# Data quality pii sensors
+# DQOps data quality pii sensors
 All [data quality sensors](../../../dqo-concepts/definition-of-data-quality-sensors.md) in the **pii** category supported by DQOps are listed below.
 Those sensors are measured on a column level.

 ---